Land Girls: the History of the Women’s Land Army

-This online exhibition, created in 2020 to mark the 75th anniversary of Victory in Europe, looks at the history of the Women’s Land Army and the vital role the Land Girls played in growing food and sustaining agriculture across the country.
+This online exhibition, first created in 2020 to mark the 75th anniversary of Victory in Europe, explores the history of the Women’s Land Army and the vital role the Land Girls played in growing food and sustaining agriculture across the country.

 When was the Women's Land Army formed?